michaelbud/hello-world/README.md

 # hello-world

-The garbage man is here, collecitng the garbage and recycling.
+The garbage man is here collecting the garbage and recycling.

 I like Pie.
 Pie > Cake